LittleBigRefresh/Docs/Docs/topics/discord/faq.md

 ## Q: I followed the PSP guide, but my game wont connect, how do I fix it?

 Make sure to update your game to the latest version v2.0.5, as that is the only version we support.
 LBP PSP Alpha, or a non-updated version will not work.
-Also make sure to update your PSP to a CFW based on 6.61.
+Additionally, PSN will only work on PSPs running a CFW based on the latest firmware (6.61 is the latest official version as of writing) so make sure your custom firmware is up to date.

 If you still cannot connect, ask for help in <#1049223665998372947>.

 ## Q: My PSP can't connect to my WiFi network, is there any way to still connect?

+The PSP does not support modern WPA/WPA2 networks.

-You can setup a 2.4G hotspot on your phone or computer with no password, then use that on your PSP.
+You can setup a 2.4Ghz hotspot on your phone or computer with no password, and then use that on your PSP.
+You can also set up a WEP network if you want to use a password, although you should still use caution as it's still not as secure as WPA2.

 ## Q: The Vita web browser crashes when trying to go to a website, how do I fix this?